Dan-B12/Summ1/README.md

 * CSS
 * Jest for testing

+<a name="ux-design"></a>
+During the planning phase of my web application, I developed an initial UX design to create a high-quality user experience.
+The design was created using Figma, a web-based design tool used to design many interfaces such as websites, applications and logos.

+My design was based on providing a simple, easy-to-use web application for users to search for and display air quality data in a chosen city.
+This meant applying fundamental design principles to my application throughout the development of the project.
+Design principles used during development included consistency and simplicity and allowed me to create a visually appealing interface with a simple function to query the API data.

+The web application was initially designed to be used on desktop browsers, as shown in the design plans on the Figma project,  but through the process of building the application, I decided to optimize the display for mobile devices too.
+This will allow users to access my web application with ease across all their devices and opens up a larger user base from the mobile traffic.

+<a href=https://www.figma.com/file/raxxlRou3CiFom3SYrnPxL/Desktop-Design?type=design&t=vHYSNATJy6q6jvth-6 target=”_blank”> Figma Project</a>

 <a name="Project Management"></a>
 ## Project Management
 In the project management phase of my project, I employed thorough planning and organization techniques to develop a structure for the workflow and timeline.
 I did this by breaking down sections of my project into smaller objectives, enabling me to set deadlines for each task and manage my time effectively.